uni-notes/uni-notes/docs/index.md

-# 👋 Welcome!
+# 👋 Hi, I'm Thahir!

-Hi there!
+Currently working as a Associate Data Analyst at Delivery Hero talabat.

+## Notes

 This is a collection of notes on Math, Computer, Economics, Finance and so much more.
 Feel free to share with everyone you know!

 - Check out the [📱 Installation Guide](#installation-guide) to install now
 - Use the navbar ⬅️ to go through the website
 - For changes/corrections, click the edit button 📝 at the top of any page

-## ✨ Contributions
+### ✨ Contributions

 <a href="https://github.com/AhmedThahir/Uni_Notes/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=uni-notes/uni-notes" loading="lazy" />